runspired/runspired.com/_posts/2024-02-01-draft-modern-ember-data-part-2.md

 });
 ```

-While not immediately evident, this example highlights the mistake in the older
+While not immediately evident, this example highlights the mistake made in handling
-*resource centric* design and is one of many reasons why lossy APIs are being phased
+identity by the older *resource centric* design and is one of many reasons why lossy
-out of EmberData.
+APIs are being phased out of EmberData.

 To the reader, the intent of this request might seem to be clear: "fetch the user
 resource with ID 1 and make sure to also fetch that user's friends, company and pets".